Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 A chance to rest or freshen up

 Often, travel days require early wake-up times or crossing time zones.
-Early check-in means you get access to a comfortable bed to take a nap in before setting out on your adventures.
-Similarly, if you’re traveling with a baby or small kids, getting them a quiet room to nap in can make your day a lot smoother.
+Early check-in means you get access to a quiet, private environment for some rest and rejuvenation before setting out on your adventures.
+Similarly, if you’re traveling with a baby or small kids, getting them into a quiet space for a nap or downtime can make your day a lot smoother.

 More bang for your buck